DataONEorg/d1_python/d1_client_cli/doc/source/glossary.rst

   System Metadata
     An object (file) that contains system level information about a Science Data or a Science Metadata object.

+  Replication Target
+    An :term:`MN` that can receive copies of Science Objects.

   Python